daronphang/programming-resources/cloud-computing/AWS/services/integration/products.md

 In SQS, an application sends messages into the queue.
 A user or service retrieves a message from the queue, processes it, and then deletes it from the queue.
 Messages are kept up to 14 days.

+The ReceiveMessageWaitTimeSeconds is the queue attribute that determines whether you are using Short or Long polling:

+- 0: Short polling
+- Greater than 0: Long polling

 ### Queues

 - Standard